KrauseFx/krausefx.com/data.md

           <li>Tracking macros precisely is the best way to lose/gain weight at a controlled and healthy speed</li>

-          <li>When I first started tracking macros, additionally to already working out regularly, is when I saw by far the best results</li>
+          <li>When I first started tracking macros, additionally to already working out regularly, is when I started seeing the best results</li>

           <li>It takes a lot of energy to be consistent, but it's worth it, and it will make you feel good (e.g. feeling good about using a spoon to eat plain Nutella if you have the macros left)</li>

-          <li>Gaining and losing weight is pretty much math, if you track your macros and weight, and you have almost full control over it</li>
+          <li>Gaining and losing weight is pretty much math, if you track your macros and body weight</li>

       </ul>